 My mom is an article clipper.
 She reads the newspaper every morning – not the kind that is on the internet – and she clips articles for everyone that she’s close to.
 Techy stuff for Jack, figure skating/olympic articles for my sister, and of course recipe ideas for me.
-These bits of recipe inspiration are always helpful because, quite honestly, I often get stuck in my head about what to make and I appreciate the outside perspective.
+These bits of recipe inspiration are always helpful because, quite honestly, I often get stuck in my head about what to make, and I appreciate the outside perspective.

 She came to visit a few weeks ago and said “I don’t know how to pronounce this one but it looks really good, why don’t you make something like this?”
-I hesitated for a second because while I’ve always loved Shakshuka, the reason I didn’t already have a shakshuka recipe on the blog is that dishes like this are especially challenging to make look cute.
+I hesitated for a second because while I’ve always loved shakshuka, the reason I didn’t already have a shakshuka recipe on the blog is that dishes like this are especially challenging to make look cute.
 Eggs in tomato sauce can be quite… inconsistent… looks-wise.

 Then I thought “I’ll do mini skillets!”
 Anything mini is always cute, right?
-That way there would be only so much room for the eggs to spread and I planned to top the ugly parts with herbs (food styling pro tip, btw).
+That way there would be only so much room for the eggs to spread, and I planned to top the ugly parts with herbs (food styling pro tip, btw).
 Except I only had 1 mini skillet and 3 of us to feed.
 Then I had one of those moments where I stopped to think “what is this crazy life that I have that I’ve just spent an hour plotting how to make shakshuka look cute?” and just got on with it.

-Cuteness aside, I really love this dish – It’s perfect for this time of year because it’s largely a pantry meal.
-My version has spinach mixed for extra veggie power and harissa mixed in for extra spice.
+Cuteness aside, I really love this dish.
+It’s perfect for this time of year because it’s largely a pantry meal.
+My version has spinach mixed in for extra veggie power and harissa mixed in for extra spice.
 See the recipe below for instructions to make this whole recipe in one skillet.
-Since I was dividing this into multiple skillets to serve 3, I made the sauce in a separate pan and stored the extra in the fridge for an impromptu-shakshuka lunch the next day.
+Since I was dividing this into multiple skillets to serve 3, I made the tomato sauce in a separate pan and stored the extra in the fridge for an impromptu-shakshuka lunch the next day.

 For more healthy breakfast ideas, check out the breakfast section of our recipe index!